The Sales Onboarding Checklist Designed to Take Onboarding from Good to Great

 Once new hires are up and running, they may start setting training aside.
 Instead, instill a culture of learning in the flow of work.
 For example, create opportunities for employees to quickly find information or learn a new skill that helps them solve their problems, rather than wait for the next group training session.

-Use these final checklist items to instill curiosity and an interest in development from your employees.
+Use these final checklist items to instill curiosity and an interest in development.

 - Encourage questions and help reps find resources and answers.